tact-lang/defi-cookbook/basics/update/README.md

 )
 ```

-4. Now we neeed to verify the update result and find a way to interact with a new contract.
+4. Now we need to verify the update result and find a way to interact with a new contract.

 ```ts
 const counterContractStateAfterUpdate = await blockchain